 Summary: Need to know what to expect at your home’s final walk through?
 This informative article covers everything you need to know, and how to be prepared for the process in the state of Colorado.
 We tell you what tools to bring, who to bring with you and what to look for, so you can take a breath, and concentrate on the important stuff.

-Buyer, upon reasonable notice, has the right to walk through the property prior to closing to verify that the physical condition of the property and inclusions complies with this contract.
+Buyers, upon reasonable notice, have the right to walk through the property prior to closing to verify that the physical condition of the property and inclusions complies with this contract.

 The final walk through is not a home inspection.

 So, what’s the difference between your home’s final walk through, and the home inspection you just paid for a month ago?
 For one thing, the home inspection should have already revealed any material defects or items on the property that may need repair or attention.
 The final walk through is yours to make sure the property meets the expectations you had when you first visited and made the offer to purchase.

 Who should come to your homes final walk through and when should you schedule?

 Who should be present during your final walk through?
 It’s really up to you.
 Just remember, this is not the time to complicate things, so whoever you bring, make sure they are a necessary part of your process.
 You must feel free to inspect the home at your own pace without any outside pressure.

 Ideally, your home’s final walk through should be attended by you the buyer, and your real estate agent.
 If you purchased new construction, it is not uncommon for a representative of the construction company to attend the final walk through.

 For new construction, the home is considered to be a final product that should be free of any blemishes, cosmetic or otherwise.
 The builder may even supply you with a “punch list” or a comprehensive checklist of any items that may need attention.

 If agreed-upon repairs were made as part of the contract, you may want to have the home re-inspected (depending on the nature of the repairs) to ensure any issues have been resolved.
 The final walk-through should be scheduled during the week leading up to the closing.